 Exercise.
-Convince yourself that the rejected choice of the concept "ultraviolet" is not so helpful.
+Convince yourself that the rejected alternative of the concept "ultraviolet" is not so helpful.

-Let us try to represent our algorithm in its current stage of refinement: COLOUR ONE POINT RED AND THE REMAINING ONES BLUE; CONSTRUCT THE SET OF ULTRAVIOLET BRANCHES; while NUMBER OF RED POINTS < N do begin SELECT SHORTEST ULTRAVIOLET BRANCH AND CALL ITS BLUE ENDPOINT P; COLOUR IT AND POINT P RED; ADJUST FOR EACH BLUE POINT B BY COMPARING WITH THE BRANCH BP real array distance[1:N, 1:N] , such that for $1 \leq i, j \leq N$ distance[i,j] = distance[j,i] = length of branch connecting the points i and j.
+Let us try to represent our algorithm in its current stage of refinement:

+COLDUR ONE POINT RED AND THE REMAINING ONES BLUE; CONSTRUCT THE SET OF ULTRAVIOLET BRANCHES; while NUMBER OF RED POINTS < N do begin select shortest ultraviolet BRANCH AND CALL ITS FLUE ENDPOINT P; COLOUR IT AND POINT P RED; ADJUST FOR EACH BLUE POINT B BY COMPARING WITH THE BRANCH BP end .

-By now the time has come to bother about the representation of the information involved.
-We assume that N points being numbered from 1 through N, we assume the length of the branches being given by a two-dimensional array integer array from, to [1:N-1]
+By now the time has come to consider the representation of the information involved.
+We assume the N points numbered from 1 through N, we assume the length of the branches given by a two-dimensional array real array distance[1:N, 1:N] , such that for $1 \leq i, j \leq N$ distance[i, j] = distance[j, i] = length of branch connecting the points i and j.

-The answer asked is a tree of N-1 branches, each branch being identified by the numbers of its endpoints; the answer is an (unordered) set of (unordered) pairs of numbers.
-We can represent them by two arrays where for each h satisfying $1 \le h \le N-1$ the pair "from[h], to[h]" gives XXXXX(XX) (the numbers of) the endpoints of the h-th branch.
-In our final solution the branches will be numbered (by h), the only order that makes sense is the order in which they have been coloured red.
-The observation made earlier that the total number of branches (red and ultraviolet together) to be manipulated remains constant suggests that we store them in the same array:
+The answer required is a tree of N-1 branches, each branch being identified by the numbers of its endpoints; the answer is an (unordered) set of (unordered) pairs of numbers.
+We can represent them by two arrays where for heach h satisfying $1 \le h \le N-1$ the pair "from[h], to[h]"